MicrosoftDocs/sdk-api/sdk-api-src/content/lmat/nf-lmat-netschedulejobadd.md

 ### -param JobId [out]

 A pointer that receives a job identifier for the newly submitted job.
 This entry is valid only if the function returns successfully.

-#### - Servername [in, optional]

-A pointer to a constant string that specifies the DNS or NetBIOS name of the remote server on which the function is to execute.
-If this parameter is <b>NULL</b>, the local computer is used.

 ## -returns